Kadle11/Kadle11.github.io/_pages/about.md

 ---

  I am a CS Grad Student at Georgia Tech specializing in Computing Systems.
- Research regrading distributed systems, specifically diaggregated systems, interests me.
- I am also interested in resource management and scheduling, and OS performance.
+ I am interested in research regarding Distributed Systems/Operating Systems, specifically in improving resource utilization efficiency and reducing network communication overheads for datacenter workloads.

 ---

- I am currently a part of the Kernel Research Group at Georgia Tech, advised by Dr. Ada Gavrilovska.
+ I am currently a part of the Kernel Research Group at Georgia Tech, advised by Prof. Ada Gavrilovska.
  Prior to pursusing my MS at Georgia Tech, I worked at the Server Performance Team @ AMD.